Our Methodology

 Context-Aware Analysis

 We understand that different roles require different evaluation.
 A startup needs builders who can experiment and iterate.
 An enterprise needs architects who consider scale and maintainability.
+A junior developer shows different evidence patterns than a senior technical leader.
 We tailor our analysis accordingly.

 Startup Context